2021-03-01

 This solution was quite annoying in practice however.
 Ante is much more expression-oriented

-than python and particularly when working the pipeline operators we would end up with a long
+than python and particularly when working with the pipeline operators we would end up with a long

 data \